Why study finance at WCSU?

 The growth of corporations hinges on successful finance strategies

-The finance field focuses on in-depth studies of banking, money management, assets, investments and liabilities and proper strategies to keep a business financially healthy.
+The finance field focuses on in-depth studies of money and banking, financial institutions and markets, financial assets valuation, investments and portfolio management, risk and return analysis, use of derivatives to hedge against risk, and proper strategies to keep a business financially healthy.

-A WCSU finance degree leads to a fast track to finance careers
+A WCSU finance degree leads to . . . a fast track for finance careers

 Today, many WCSU finance grads from the Ancell School of Business are already in the workforce using practical skills to analyze financial issues.
 They work with proven methodologies and contribute to resolving challenges of business, industry and nonprofit organizations.